AstaJoks/poke-match/README.md

   ### Returning User

    - I want the game to be fun and interesting so I can recommend it to my friends.
-   - I want to to have the option to folow my game progress in the highscore leaderboard.
+   - I want to have the option to folow my game progress in the highscore leaderboard.
    - I want to have more options to get in touch with developer.

 [🔼 Back to top](#pokemon-memory-card-game)